bhisaac/5eFP/5eFP-SRD.md

 **Alignment.** Most dwarves are lawful, believing firmly in the benefits of a well-ordered society.
 They tend toward good as well, with a strong sense of fair play and a belief that everyone deserves to share in the benefits of a just order.

 **Size.** Dwarves stand between 4 and 5 feet tall and average about 150 pounds.
 Your size is Medium.

-**Speed.** 5 squares.
-You ignore speed reductions caused by your equipment.

 **Dwarven Resilience.** You have advantage on ability checks against poison, and you have resistance against poison damage.